 Peat can be cut in thick blocks and used as fuel or building material.
 It's a limited resource, taking thousands of years to form the peat bogs found today and typically increasing by about one millimeter per year.
 So, peat cutting is now carefully limited in Scotland.
 In Ireland and Finland, it is extracted on an industrial scale and used to power electrical generation plants.

 Peat is soft and easily compressed — try walking across a peat bog if you don't believe that!
 It's possible to force much of the water out under pressure, and then use the peat as fuel.
 It has traditionally been used for domestic heating and cooking in Scotland.

 Peat was traditionally used to dry the malted barley used to produce Scotch whisky, providing its distinctive smoky scent and flavor.
 Different regions (Highlands, Speyside, Islay, and more) had different traditions for how they went about this, making the whisky from some regions, especially Islay, peatier.

-But I'm afraid that these days the major Scotch producers buy they malted barley from large providers, and the phenols producing the smoky scent and flavor are artificially added during the malting process.
+But I'm afraid that these days the major Scotch producers buy their malted barley from large providers, and the phenols producing the smoky scent and flavor are artificially added during the malting process.

 Lùibeilt and Meannach Bothy finally came into view.

 Lùibeilt (or Lùb Eilde) estate must have been quite nice in its day.
 But it's a wreck now — the roof is completely gone and some of the walls are partially down.
 Lùibeilt is at NN 263 683.